-- The status of all three holding tanks: "black waste water," "gray waste water," and fresh water. - The charge in your 12-volt auxiliary battery.
+- The status of all three holding tanks: "black waste water," "gray waste water," and fresh water. - The level of your LP gas generator. - The charge in your 12-volt auxiliary battery. - The generator hour meter.

 There are also switches to turn on the: